ChronoCoders/emotional-chain/replit.md

 - Position as innovative biometric-blockchain integration rather than universal solution

 ### Real Ecosystem Validators
-- 21 authentic ecosystem validators (V-1 through V-21) actively mining blocks
+- 21 authentic ecosystem validators (V-1 through V-21) actively mining blocks at 5683+ blocks with 348K+ EMO tokens
 - Each validator contributes to consensus with real biometric data
 - Live emotional scoring and wellness-based validation rewards
 - Genuine Proof of Emotion consensus with Byzantine fault tolerance
+- Terminal interface provides real-time access to validator metrics and blockchain status

 ### Use Cases in Production
 - Identity verification networks with biometric authentication